How to Choose the Right Funded Futures Account with FundedFilter

 Step 3: Evaluate Drawdown and Risk Parameters

 Risk management is a vital aspect of trading.
-FundedFilter enables you to use drawdown type filters to find accounts that align with your risk tolerance.
+FundedFilter enables you to narrow down the accounts until you find the ones that align with your risk tolerance.

 When comparing accounts, consider:

 • Maximum Drawdowns: How much are you willing to risk?
-What kind of drawdown model works best for you?
+Would a static drawdown be required for your approach, or is a trailing drawdown acceptable?

 Finding the right balance between opportunity and protection is key to successful trading.